CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 ### Enums

-*Enums* are algebraic-data-types.
+An `enum` is an algebraic-data-types.
 They define an exhaustive sequence of 'patterns' that objects of that type may have.

 For example, an "optional value type" can be defined as an enum: